-If the food from your pantry is not stored or packaged properly, you will end up with wasted food, and besides being a waste of time and money, your family could go hungry.
-Since we live in uncertain times, a good survival pantry is a must, not only for preppers, but for every American.
-You should attend to your food storage as if your life of the lives of your loved ones depends on it.
-You need to know how to keep your pantry in good conditions so that the food lasts and you can make good use of it when needed.
+If the food from your pantry is not stored or packaged correctly, you will end up with wasted food.
+Besides being a waste of time and money, your family could go hungry.
+Since we live in uncertain times, a good survival pantry is a must, not only for preppers but for every American.
+You should attend to your food storage as if the lives of your loved ones depends on it.
+You need to know how to keep your pantry in good conditions.
+The food needs to last so that you can make good use of it when needed.

-In case of a disaster food and water are essential for survival and preppers know it well.
-It’s alarming that 55% of Americans have less than a 3 day supply of food in their homes and if you think about what this will lead to WSHTF, you will value your pantry even more.
-I won’t stress again about the importance of food and water during a disaster, as this is common sense and we all know that these items will help you to survive in the end.
+In case of a disaster food and water are essential for survival.
+Preppers know it all too well and they try to keep a well-balanced pantry.
+It’s alarming that 55% of Americans have less than a 3 day supply of food in their homes.
+If you think about what this will lead to WSHTF, you will value your pantry even more.
+I won’t stress again about the importance of food and water during a disaster This is pretty much common sense at this point.
+We all know that these items will help you to survive in the end.

-In order to understand how to properly store food, we need to understand what the issues we have to deal with are.
-In most cases there are a few situations that can ruin the food from the pantry without the person even being aware.
-Besides storing your food in good condition you also have to make sure it’s safe and it will be there when you need it.
+To understand how to properly store food, we need to understand what the issues we have to deal with are.
+In most cases, there are a few situations that can ruin the food from the pantry.
+And all that without the person even being aware of.
+Besides storing your food in good condition, you also have to make sure it’s safe.
+You need to be certain it will be there when you need it.

 Moisture and air

-If your food is exposed to oxygen it begins to break down and nutrients degrade rapidly.
-Fungi and microorganisms need an oxygenated environment to thrive and leaving behind an environment without oxygen will make it impossible for bacteria and fungi to occur.
-Spoiled food is a serious health risk and you should discard it, as you want to keep a good health during a crisis.
+If your food is exposed to oxygen, it begins to break down, and nutrients degrade rapidly.
+Fungi and microorganisms need an oxygenated environment to thrive.
+Leaving behind an environment without oxygen will make it impossible for bacteria and fungi to occur.
+Spoiled food is a serious health risk, and you should discard it.
+You want to keep good health during a crisis and avoid food poisoning.